GitLab Activity Widget for Website. No-code, Live - Poper

 Copy the snippet and embed

 Paste the one-line script tag into your portfolio, docs site, or internal wiki.
-Works on Next.js, Astro, Hugo, Webflow, Framer, WordPress, Ghost, Notion Sites, Confluence, and any HTML stack.
+Works on Next.js, Astro, Hugo, Webflow, Framer, WordPress, Ghost, Notion Sites, and supported HTML setup.

 One-line embed script tag for the GitLab activity widget shown in a code editor with a GitLab orange Copy button and Vercel, Netlify, Webflow, Framer, and GitLab Pages platform badges